PvtKowalski/bsu-web-services-course/idea_and_api_outline.md

 ### Purpose

-The idea behind this web-service is to allow pet-owners who lost their beloved pets to post ads, so that people who encounter suspected lost pets can make queries based on its properties, location of encounter, minimum reward.
+The idea behind this web-service is to allow pet-owners who lost their beloved pets to post ads, so that people who encounter suspected lost pets can make queries based on its properties, location of encounter, minimum reward, etc.

 ### Architectural style